 Jermiside: This title was really a double entendre.
 I love you still as a statement OR a question and I love, you steal.
 Native peoples on this planet have often been the most open, accepting, peaceful, and yet the most taken advantage of.
 Historically that kindness has been the downfall of many cultures.
 It really beckons the question: should and why do we (still) love those who have done so much harm?

 The Expert: Laid back beat which comes in with beautiful lush vocal harmonies for the chorus to act as a juxtaposition for Jermiside’s lyrics about the worrying aspect to how technology is used in modern society and how it is effecting us all.

 Jermiside: This song has become even more and more relèvent since I wrote it.
-Now with the metaverse, web3, blockchain technology and a whole onslaught of new technological developments the reality of a strange new world has crept even closer upon us.
+Now with the metaverse, web3, blockchain technology, incoming best altcoins for 2023 and a whole onslaught of new technological developments the reality of a strange new world has crept even closer upon us.